Frankism: "Words of the Lord"

 The most important Frankist text is the Księga Słów Pańskich ("Book of the Words of the Lord").
-This is written in Polish in elementary, almost folk language and consists of short sayings (some fewer than ten words), interpretations and parables, visions and dreams; longer speculations about the elements of the doctrine; various episodes from Frank's life, the Frankist "company" and contemporary rulers; and fairy-tale stories up to 1100 words long.
-To support them, there are mainly quotations from the Torah and the Zohar as well as popular stories from the surrounding culture, which were quoted verbatim or paraphrased or adapted to his own doctrine.
+It is written in Polish in an elementary, almost folk style and consists of short sayings (some fewer than ten words), interpretations and parables, visions and dreams; longer speculations about the elements of the doctrine; various episodes from Frank's life, the Frankist "company" and contemporary rulers; and fairy-tale stories up to 1100 words long.
+To support them, there are quotations from the Torah and the Zohar and popular stories from the surrounding culture, quoted verbatim or paraphrased or adapted to Frank's doctrine.
 The text begins and ends with a vision: § 1 is Frank's vision of his calling; § 2192 is Frank's final testament to his "company".
 The Words of the Lord belongs to Jewish literature, but its contents reject Jewish tradition and teachings.
 Biblical figures such as Jacob, Esau and Esther are the foundations of Frank's teaching.

 Frank's "Brothers" compiled the work between 1755 and 1791 as a Zbiór (collection) of materials developed in numerous meetings.
-The original Polish title Księga (book) is therefore somewhat misleading and is only used once in the collection, in § 2192.
-It was written down starting around 1773 and distributed exclusively in the handwritten form to his widely scattered followers.
+The original Polish title Księga (book) is therefore somewhat misleading and appears only once in the collection, in § 2192.
+It was written down starting around 1773 and distributed exclusively in handwritten form to his widely scattered followers.
 The last known complete manuscript (Words of the Lord §§ 1–2192) was destroyed, along with numerous other Frankist sources, during the destruction of Warsaw in World War II.
-Until recently, all researchers of Frankism have relied on the source material of the extensive biography by the historian Aleksander Kraushar, the most important study of Frankism from the pre-war period.
+Until recently, all researchers of Frankism have relied on the extensive biography by the historian Aleksander Kraushar, the most important study of Frankism from the prewar period.